Raising concerns at the University of Plymouth

 1. About this policy

-1.1: We are committed to the highest standards of openness, honesty and integrity, and to the principles of academic freedom.
+1.1: The University of Plymouth is committed to the highest standards of openness, honesty and integrity, and to the principles of academic freedom.
 We expect all members of the University to maintain those standards.
-However, all organisations face the risk of things going wrong or of being unaware of illegal or unethical behaviour.
+However, all organisations face the risk of things going wrong from time to time or of being unaware of illegal or unethical behaviour.
 A culture of openness and accountability is essential to minimise the risk of those situations arising and to deal with them if they do arise.

 1.2: Concerns about what is happening at the University can usually be dealt with through the normal channels of communication (through line managers or the HR department) and existing University procedures, as part of a commitment to continuous improvement.
-However, there may be times when members of the University feel that using existing procedures would be inappropriate or could in some way put their own position at risk.
-In those circumstances, this policy provides an alternative.
+However, there may be times when members of the University feel that using existing policies and procedures would be inappropriate or could in some way put their own position at risk.
+In those circumstances, this policy provides an alternative avenue for raising a concern.

 1.3: The aims of this policy are to:

-• encourage people to report suspected wrongdoing as soon as possible without fear of reprisal (even if their concerns turn out to be mistaken)
+• encourage people to report suspected wrongdoing as soon as possible without fear of reprisal (even if their concerns turn out to be mistaken), in the knowledge that their concerns will be taken seriously and investigated as appropriate, and that their confidentiality will be respected.

 • make people aware of how to raise concerns